TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     1. Restart the computer and select the USB drive for booting.
 Follow the prompted instructions to install the system.
     1. After the installation, reboot the computer.
     1. During the installation process, I connected it to the Internet and updated the installer when asked.
 I did not install any other third party software.
+1. Done!

+#### Troubleshooting

+Here is a list of issues and their resolution I encountered in the past.

-1. Reconfigure boot order.
+-   Reconfigure boot order.
-    1. When booting up the computer, if we enter the GRUB rescue terminal instead of the GRUB boot menu (which lets us select between Ubuntu and Windows), this means the Unified Extensible Firmware Interface (UEFI)/BIOS has found a GRUB bootloader, but:
-        -   either the bootloader's partition is not the Ubuntu partition we have installed,
+    1. When booting up the computer, if we enter the GRUB rescue terminal instead of the GRUB boot menu (which lets us select between Ubuntu and Windows), this means the Unified Extensible Firmware Interface (UEFI)/BIOS has found a GRUB bootloader, but it is NOT the one in the Ubuntu partition we have installed.
-        -   Or the `grub.cfg` file, which is typically at `/boot/grub/grub.cfg`, is missing due to various reasons like mount failure or incomplete installation.
-    1. Let's quickly recap what happens when we boot up the computer.
-        1. We press the power button.
-        1. The UEFI/BIOS initializes the hardware.
-        1. The UEFI/BIOS loads **the first bootloader** in the boot order (typically the GRUB bootloader at `/boot/efi/EFI/ubuntu/grubx64.efi` in the Ubuntu partition).
-        1. The GRUB bootloader prompts the user with the GRUB menu containing the Ubuntu and Windows boot option.
-        1. The user selects a boot option and it loads the OS kernel and starts system processes.
-    1. Now we can see that most likely **the first bootloader** is probably not the one we want.
-    1. A temporary fix we can do in the rescue terminal right away is to look for the Ubuntu partition and use it for current booting.
+    -   A temporary fix we can do in the rescue terminal right away is to look for the Ubuntu partition and use it for current booting.
         ```bash
-        ls (hd0,gpt1)/boot/grub # Iterate over every (hdx,gpty) until we find an existing (hdx,gpty)/boot/grub directory.
-Let's say (hd1,gpt4)/boot/grub is our target directory.
+         # Iterate over every (hdx,gpty) until we find an existing (hdx,gpty)/boot/grub directory.
+        ls (hd0,gpt1)/boot/grub
+         # Let's say (hd1,gpt4)/boot/grub is what we have found.
         set root=(hd1,gpt4)
         set prefix=(hd1,gpt4)/boot/grub
         insmod normal # insmod = insert module
         normal
         ```
-    1. A permanent fix is to reboot the computer, pressing the UEFI/BIOS key (F2 in Acer and Dell, F10 in HP) and rearrange the bootloader order to prioritize the one located in the Ubuntu partition.
+    -   A permanent fix is to reboot the computer, pressing the UEFI/BIOS key (F2 in Acer and Dell, F10 in HP) and rearrange the bootloader order to prioritize the one located in the Ubuntu partition.

-1. Fix secondary display issue.
+-   Fix secondary display issue.
-    1. After logging into the system, if we find the secondary display has problems like no signal or white screen, it's probably because the Nvidia driver is not installed.
+    -   After logging into the system, if we find the secondary display has problems like no signal or white screen, it's probably because the Nvidia driver is not installed.
 We can fix it by installing the driver.
         ```bash
         ubuntu-drivers devices # List recommended drivers.
         sudo apt install nvidia-driver-<DRIVER_VERSION> # Or use "sudo ubuntu-drivers autoinstall" to install recommended drivers.
         reboot # Reboot to apply the changes.
         ```

-1. Fix root fs mount failure.
+-   Fix root fs mount failure.
-    1. When we boot up the computer, if we see error message like "kernel panic - unable to mount root fs on unknown-block(0,0)", this means the current kernel's initramfs is broken.
+    -   When we boot up the computer, if we see error message like "kernel panic - unable to mount root fs on unknown-block(0,0)", this means the current kernel's initramfs is broken.
 We can fix it by updating the initramfs.
         ```bash
          # Reboot.
 Choose "Advanced options for Ubuntu".
-Log into the system with another kernel.
+         # Log into the system with another kernel.
         sudo update-initramfs -u -k <BROKEN_INITRAMFS_KERNEL_VERSION>
         sudo update-grub
         reboot